sylwiavargas/schedules/Module1.md

 Welcome to Module 1, where we will expand and deepen your understanding of Ruby.
 In the next three weeks, you should become more comfortable with writing Ruby in Object Oriented paradigm, combine it with a database and finally, create your own CLI.
 Please don't panic -- we will guide you through this process.

 In order to take most of this mod, please take these pieces of advice to heart:
-- do your labs and make sure to at least skim the priority ones before the [lecture][lecture-link];
+- do your labs and make sure to at least skim the priority ones before the lecture;
 - if anything is unclear, recognize it early and act on it: verbalize a question, google it, ask a peer or on [the questions channel](https://flatiron-school.slack.com/archives/C018TV7P7UG), ask a coach (in this order);
-- check yourself for understanding -- in the schedule section you will find tasks/questions that help you self-check.
+- check yourself for understanding -- you will find tasks/questions in the schedule section that help you self-check.

-One thing to remember is that Ruby was designed to make your life easier.
-Now, because you don't have much experience with other programming languages, it may be difficult at times to trust that this is the best it gets but please take the best practices I share in the [lecture][lecture-link] to heart.
+One thing to remember is that **Ruby was designed to make your life easier**.
+Now, because you don't have much experience with other programming languages, it may be difficult at times to trust that this is the best it gets but please take the best practices I share in the lecture to heart.
 It will all make sense.

-Lastly, a point that often frustrates students is that we first learn how something works under the hood, then only learn that Ruby has a handy-dandy tool/abstracted method for that, and then we learn that there's even more ✨ magic ✨ to it.
+Lastly, a point that often frustrates students is that we first learn how something works under the hood (or, do it the long way), then learn that Ruby has a handy-dandy tool/abstracted method to do it all in just one line, and only then we learn that there's even more ✨ magic ✨ to use.
 "Why couldn't we just learn the magic?", we often hear.
 Well, think about it this way:
 - 🎂 you may just go to the bakery and buy **a ready-made Red Velvet cake**.
-Sure, eeveryone will be happy.
+Sure, everyone will be happy.
 However, does this make you a good pastry chef?
 No.
-- 🥣 Okay, so you can go to a store and buy **a cake mix** and you make it at home.
-That's better, you can customize it a bit.
+- 🥣 Okay, so you can go to a store and buy **a cake mix** and you bake it at home.
+You can customize it a bit and while that doesn't make you a chef, you certainly know at least how the oven works.
-- 🥚 However, the true chef would **make Red Velvet cake from scratch**: using eggs, (gluten-free or standard) flour and other ingredients, control sugar measurements and the ultimate shape and height of the cake.
+- 🥚 However, the true chef would **make a Red Velvet cake from scratch**: using eggs, flour (gluten-free or wholewheat) and other ingredients, control sugar measurements and the ultimate shape and height of the cake.

 Same with Ruby and software development: you could just skip a few steps and get right to the magic but if you ever wanted to customize the magic, you need to know how it's working.

-In order to not leave you feeling tricked, I will gradually fill out this table marking how topics relate to each other:
+In order to not leave you feeling tricked, I will gradually fill out this table marking how topics relate to each other so you see how what you learn actually has a purpose:

 <table>
 <tr>